tripl-to/proposal/README.md

 In the most simple operation the _host_ publish what they want to sell and its price.
 The _traveller_ interact with the blockchain and get that price.

+_Host_ can drop rooms at a fixed price or to an auction.
+They can also set if they are allowing re-sales and a fee for the resale.
+Of course, there are cancelation fees.

 ## Privacy

 ## Bundles & Bids

 ## Private resale

+Did you book a room for that Champions Final in Barcelona and your team didn't get to final?
+Re sale that room to a fixed price or in an auction!
+The _host_ will get a part but there will be no cancelation.

 ## Blockchain governance